-The Card Management System, hereafter referred to as WidePoint NFI PKI CMS, is responsible for managing WidePoint NFI PKI FIPS 201-compliant smart card token content.
-In the context of this CPS, the WidePoint NFI PKI CMS may issue certificates asserting id-orc-nfissp-pivi-hardware, id-orc-nfissp-pivi-cardAuth and id-orc-nfissp-medium-hardware in accordance with PIV-I policies only.
-WidePoint NFI PKI CAs issuing certificates under the direction of the WidePoint NFI PKI CMS are responsible for ensuring that all WidePoint NFI PKI CMSs meet the requirements described in this document, including all requirements specified in Appendix B. In addition, the WidePoint NFI PKI CMS is not issued any certificates that express id-orc-nfissp-pivi-hardware or id-orc-nfissp-pivi-cardAuth.
-Trusted users on the WidePoint NFI PKI CMS who can direct it to perform certificate related actions are considered to be WidePoint NFI PKI RAs, as described in Section 1.3.2, Registration Authorities.
-A WidePoint NFI PKI CAA, as defined herein, administers the CMS and is the only individual(s) authorized to administer the WidePoint NFI PKI CMS.
+The CMS may issue certificates asserting id-orc-nfissp-pivi-hardware, id-orc-nfissp-pivi-cardAuth and id-orc-nfissp-medium-hardware in accordance with NFI PIV-I policies.
+In addition, the WidePoint NFI PKI CMS is not issued any certificates which express id-orc-nfissp-pivi-hardware or id-orc-nfissp-pivi-cardAuth.
+Trusted users on the WidePoint NFI PKI CMS who can direct it to perform certificate-related actions are considered to be WidePoint NFI PKI RAs, as described in Section Error!
+Reference source not found., Error!
+Reference source not found.
+A WidePoint NFI CAA, as defined herein, is the only role authorized to administer the WidePoint NFI PKI CMS.

-1.3.4 Subscribers
+1.3.5 Subscribers

-A Subscriber is an End Entity (EE), human or device, whose name appears as the subject in a certificate, and who asserts that it uses its key and certificate in accordance with this CPS.
+A Subscriber is an End Entity (EE), human or device, whose name appears as the subject in a certificate, and who (PKI Sponsor, in the case of device) asserts that it uses its key and certificate in accordance with this CPS.
 Subscribers include, but are not limited to the following categories of entities:

-- Unaffiliated Individuals, including citizens of the United States conducting personal business with a government agency at local, state or Federal level and their devices - Employees of businesses acting in the capacity of an employee and conducting business with a government agency at local, state or Federal level and their devices - Employees of state and local governments conducting business on behalf of their organization and their devices - Where certificates are issued to devices, the EE will have a human sponsor responsible for carrying out Subscriber duties
+- Unaffiliated Individuals (and devices), including citizens of the United States conducting personal business with a government agency at local, state or Federal level - Employees (and devices) of businesses acting in the capacity of an employee and conducting business with a government agency at local, state or Federal level - Employees (and devices) of state and local governments conducting business on behalf of their organization

+NB: Where certificates are issued to devices, the EE will have a human PKI Sponsor responsible for carrying out Subscriber duties.

-WidePoint NFI PKI CAs are technically Subscribers to the WidePoint NFI PKI; however, the term Subscriber as used in this CPS refers only to those EEs who request certificates for uses other than signing and issuing certificates.
-Additionally, the WidePoint NFI PKI CMS and the WidePoint NFI PKI PIVotal ID DCES are Subscribers which collect and manage the data to be placed in certificate tokens responsible for managing smart card token content.
-The WidePoint NFI PKI CMS is issued a certificate asserting id-orc-nfissp-pivi-contentsigning and a connector certificate that grants privileges of issuing and revoking on the WidePoint NFI PKI CAs.
-The WidePoint NFI PKI PIVotal ID DCEW is only issued a connector certificate.
+WidePoint NFI CAs are technically Subscribers to the WidePoint NFI PKI; however, the term Subscriber as used in this CPS refers only to those EEs who request certificates for uses other than signing and issuing certificates.
+Additionally, the WidePoint NFI PKI CMS and the WidePoint NFI PKI PIVotalID DCEW are Subscribers which collect and manage the data to be placed in certificate tokens responsible for managing smart card token content.
+The WidePoint NFI PKI CMS is issued a certificate asserting id-orc-nfissp-pivi-contentsigning and a connector certificate which grants privileges of issuing and revoking on the WidePoint NFI CAs.
+The WidePoint NFI PKI PIVotalID DCEW is only issued a connector certificate.